evoldoers/biomake/README.md

     test.baz is up to date

 The syntax in the makespec above is designed to be similar to what is already used in makefiles.
-You can bypass this and use prolog variables.
+You can bypass this and use Prolog variables.
 The following form is functionally equivalent:

     '$(Base).bar' <-- '$(Base).foo',